llSourcell/CallRoulette-Android/README.md

 #CallRoulette (Android Twilio Client)
 CallRoulette is a Twilio-powered Android demo app.
-This app was made to showcase the Twilio Android SDK how it works alongside a TwiML server.
+This app was made to showcase how the Twilio Android SDK works alongside a TwiML server.

 ###Prerequisites
 Android Studio - http://developer.android.com/sdk/index.html